solana-foundation/developer-content/content/guides/token-extensions/dynamic-meta-data-nft.md

 So the calls arrive in the lib.rs file and are then forwarded to the instructions.
 The instructions then call the state to get the data and update it.

+You can find the mint nft instruction in the instructions folder.

 ```shell
 ├── src